Tax season has arrived, with all the dread that entails, but AARP’s Tax-Aide aims to make the process less complicated.

 AARP’s Tax-Aide is a free tax-preparation service sponsored in partnership by the AARP Foundation and the Internal Revenue Service.

-The Bellevue Senior Center provides space for AARP Tax-Aide but does not have knowledge of tax counseling or preparation.
+The various host sites provide space for AARP Tax-Aide but do not have knowledge of tax counseling or preparation.